vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

       <b>Potential customers</b>
     </td>
     <td rowspan="1">
-      <p>Software company that wants to provide a new software IoT Platform with new tools for more trustworthlyness in design and monitoring.</p>
+      <p>Software company that wants to provide a new software IoT Platform with new tools for more trustworthiness at design and while monitoring.</p>
     </td>
   </tr>
   <tr>